Open Data Hub logo

 1. Log in to the Open Data Hub Dashboard and click the Feature Store tab on the left navigation.

-2. Click the create FeatureStore button.
+2. On the Overview page, click the create FeatureStore button.

 4. Edit the following label to enable the UI: